400-Level Courses for Master's Credit

 All courses taken for graduate level credit must be taught by a member of the Graduate Faculty.
 Read more.

-Each student must assume full responsibility for understanding both the general and special requirements of the division and department in which he or she pursues his or her major work.
+Each student must assume full responsibility for understanding both the general and special requirements of the division and department in which the student pursues his or her major work.
 Read more.

 Joint, Cooperative and Shared Graduate Programs